Fatal Tesla Autopilot Accident Raises Safety Concerns

 Technology in the automotive industry is rapidly expanding, as many automakers strive towards making their vehicles more autonomous.
 Currently, automakers are not required to obtain approval for new technology before rolling features out to the public.
 In fact, no federal regulations exist governing the creation and safety of autonomous driving features.

-Tesla has publically stated that its autopilot option is still in the beta phase, and purchasers of the vehicle are required to acknowledge this fact before using the option.
+Tesla has publicly stated that its autopilot option is still in the beta phase, and purchasers of the vehicle are required to acknowledge this fact before using the option.
 However, after this horrific fatal accident, some lawmakers and safety organizations are questioning whether carmakers should be allowed to test their products on the American public.